mass0n30/RetroGameAtlas/README.md

 Maybe add price chart data after developing (API price options like PriceCharting.com, costs $)

+Ebay Notes: Ebay uses OAuth for all Restful endpoints, meaning an access token will be needed upon every request.
+Application keys can be generated for developer or sandbox environment

+**************
+To get price data using the Browse API in production, you need a User access token.
+Here’s the flow:

+Get user consent using your production App ID, RuName, and redirect the user to eBay’s consent page.
+After consent, exchange the authorization code for a User access token and a refresh token.
+Use the access token in your API requests to get price data.
+When the access token expires (usually after 2 hours), use the refresh token to get a new access token.
+The refresh token is long-lived.
+For refreshing, send a POST request to https://api.ebay.com/identity/v1/oauth2/token with:

+grant_type=refresh_token
+refresh_token=your_refresh_token
+scope=your_scopes
+Set headers:

+Content-Type: application/x-www-form-urlencoded
+Authorization: Basic <Base64(client_id:client_secret)>
+You only need to get user consent once.
+After that, keep using the refresh token to renew your access token and continue making Browse API calls for price data.

+***************

 Pseudo Randomize:
   - User clicks to discover games onclick callback fires
   - Callback reset filters